Superior General and Council

 Fourth General Assistant

 After attending St. John's Secondary School in Sekondi, Br.
 Nee entered the Brothers of Holy Cross, District of West Africa, and professed his First Vows in 1978 and his Final Vows in 1986.
 He holds a Bachelor's Degree in Psychology and Sociology from St. Edward's University in Austin, Texas, and a Master's Degree in Psychology and Pastoral Counseling from Loyola College in Baltimore, Maryland.
 Br.
 Nee served as Vocation Director, Director of Novices, and Formation Director.
 Well respected in the Church of Ghana, Br.
 Nee is frequently invited to direct and preach retreats.
 He also served four years as the director of the Diocesan Pastoral Center in the Diocese of Goaso.
 Since 2018, Br.
-Nee has served as the Director of the Institute for Continuing Formation, an international formation center dedicated to the ongoing formation and spiritual renewal for religious, diocesan priests, and laity in Elmina.
+Nee had served as the Director of the Institute for Continuing Formation, an international formation center dedicated to the ongoing formation and spiritual renewal for religious, diocesan priests, and laity in Elmina.
+He was holding that responsibility when he was appointed to the General Council.
 Br.
-Nee will make his home in Rome.
+Nee makes his home at the Holy Cross Generalate in Rome.

 Fr.
 Vijai Amirtharaj, C.S.C.